 With gas production at Saltfleetby increasing the Company looks forward to positive cashflows for the year ahead.

-The Board will focus on maximizing the potential from our existing portfolio, including its geothermal projects and accelerate its evaluation of new projects to complement production from Saltfleetby.
+The Board will focus on maximising the potential from our existing portfolio, including its storage potential and accelerate its evaluation of new projects to complement production from Saltfleetby.

-Patrick Clanwilliam Chairman 7 March 2023
+Patrick Clanwilliam Chairman 18 March 2024

 Operating Review